 ProjectWings gGmbH was founded by Marc Helwing (24) from Koblenz together with three other young environmentally conscious people.
 The focus is on the planned construction of the world's largest recycling village in Indonesia.
 Together with 6 cooperation partners, the project is on the one hand about educational work on plastic waste, the establishment of a garbage collection system and a deposit system on Sumatra, and on the other hand about sustainable food cultivation and the preservation of the rainforests by using rangers to prevent illegal logging and poaching.

 Originally active as fundraisers for large aid organizations, the four founders of ProjectWings were convinced that they could better protect the rainforest and stop the flood of plastic waste for future generations with their own non-profit environmental protection organization.
-Initially working on a voluntary and private basis, they have been working full-time since 15.03.19.
+Initially working on a voluntary and private basis, they have been working full-time since the 15th of March 2019.